Shoulder Injury Compensation Calculator

 What to Do After Suffering a Shoulder Injury

-To answer the question, how much can I claim for a shoulder injury? much of the answer will be driven by how well you have prepared before making your claim.
-With this in mind, here are a number of steps you can tale to maximise your chances of winning the most compensation possible.
+To answer the question, how much can I claim for a shoulder injury?
+Much of the answer will be driven by how well you have prepared before making your claim.
+With this in mind, here are a number of steps you can tale to maximise your chances of winning the most compensation possible from shoulder injury claims.

 - If applicable, take photographs of the scene of the accident, as well as the cause of the injury.
 For example, if you tripped on a faulty paving slab, make sure you photograph the slab itself, and also the area of pavement the slab is in.